-The support of animation triggers has been further improved in tt knowledge force 2017.
-Now, basically all trigger types are available except for the remainders "Upon keystroke / key combination", and "With Flash event" (the latter will be eventually discontinued due to obvious reasons).
+The support of animation triggers has been further improved with release 2017.
+Now, basically all trigger types are available except for the remainders "Upon keystroke / key combination", and "With Flash event" (the latter has been discontinued due to obvious reasons).